aweymo-ui/geolocation/content/3_reverse.md

 gallery: true
 ---

-**Like Google Earth satellite imaging**, the basic functionality of reverse image searching has been in development for many years but relatively recent innovations have made it more accurate than ever.
-The way that it works is an algorithm is developed to analyze the content of an image and reduce it down to a unique digital signature or “fingerprint.”
-Then the algorithm looks for similar fingerprints across the rest of that platform’s database.
-The first publicly available reverse image search engine named Tineye was launched in 2008, followed by Russia based platform Yandex, then Google and Bing.
+**Similar to Google Earth's satellite imaging, reverse image searching has been under development for many years**, but recent innovations have significantly improved its accuracy.
+This technology works by using an algorithm to analyze an image's content and create a unique digital signature, or "fingerprint."
+The algorithm then searches for similar fingerprints within the platform's database.
+The first publicly available reverse image search engine, TinEye, was launched in 2008, followed by Russia-based Yandex, and then Google and Bing.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>
 </div>

-**For an exact image match*, for instance when verifying copyright of an image without metadata, I recommend using [TinEye](https://tineye.com/).
-When you need to identify an area that may be taken from a slightly different angle, lighting or proximity, as is almost always the case with geolocation, I would recommend using [Google Lens](https://lens.google/) or [Bing Visual Search](https://www4.bing.com/visualsearch).
-These algorithms excel because they are able to detect particular digital signatures that align with your image from an otherwise contrasting image, such as one distinctive structure or the  particular shape of a skyline.
-While [Yandex](https://yandex.com/images/) is [by some accounts the most accurate of all of these tools for geolocation](https://www.bellingcat.com/resources/2022/08/09/using-new-tech-to-investigate-old-photographs/), I’ve found that search results skew heavily towards locations in Russia and Europe.
+- **For an exact image match**, such as when verifying the copyright of an image without metadata, I recommend using [TinEye](https://tineye.com/)
+- **When you need to identify an area that may be taken from a slightly different angle, lighting or proximity,** I recommend using [Google Lens](https://lens.google/) or [Bing Visual Search](https://www4.bing.com/visualsearch)
+    - These algorithms excel because they are able to detect particular digital signatures that align with your image from an otherwise contrasting image, such as one distinctive structure or the  particular shape of a skyline
+- While [Yandex](https://yandex.com/images/) is [by some accounts the most accurate of all of these tools for geolocation](https://www.bellingcat.com/resources/2022/08/09/using-new-tech-to-investigate-old-photographs/), I’ve found that search results skew heavily towards locations in Russia and Europe

 {% include card.html text="Here are some examples of the types of things reverse image searching excels at and some of the things it struggles with:" %}